EmpiresCommunity/website-hugo-deif/content/faq/_index.md

 A complete team listing can be found on the [Developer Team]({{< ref "developer-team" >}}) page.

 ### Why is the game unstable at times?
 We are still actively developing this game.
 As a result, some issues still exist.
 The development team is rather small and are doing this all for free, so these things take time.
-Please be patient and report any issues you may find on the official [Empires Discord](https://discord.gg/UH6Sc6B).
+Please be patient and report any issues you may find on the official Empires Discord - {{< discordlink >}}.

 ### Does the game include aircraft?
 No.